SubjectsPlus: New York Times

 - Click on the link in the email.
 This will verify your eligibility and grant you access to nytimes.com.

 This institutional site license provides access to the content of the New York Times from 1851 to present.
 For content from 1923 to 1980, individual users can access up to five articles per day (per user--approximately 155 articles per month).
 Access to content from 1851 to 1922 and from 1981 to present is unlimited.

 In addition, access to the content of every print edition of The New York Times from 1851 through 1980 is available via the TimesMachine, an interactive digital version of The New York Times print archive.
 The TimesMachine allows users to read the complete print editions of The New York Times as they originally appeared--with every article provided in a legible, linkable, and shareable fashion.
 While searching is possible within individual issues of the paper, it is not possible to search across different issues of The New York Times in TimesMachine.

 Searching across issues and years remains available via the Library database New York Times Historical – available on and off campus.
 This database from ProQuest provides complete access to The New York Times from 1851 to 1995.

-The site license also contains access to some special content aimed at higher education: nytimesineducation.com, nytimesinleadership.com, and nytimesinthefirstyear.com.
+The site license also provides access to some special content aimed at higher education: nytimesineducation.com and nytimesinleadership.com.

 I already have a subscription to the New York Times (purchased through the Bookstore or directly) that includes online access; does the College site license affect that personal subscription?